Disclaimer: This post was originally published on LinkedIn.

 Honestly, being a non-native speaker has been tough for me…

 Many writers like me have been approaching me to ask for help.
 They are hoping to find great pastures online as others, mostly native speakers, have been talking about.

 Many writers from developing countries want to know whether they deserve such a miracle or not.
 To me, they are clear signs of our existing writing insecurities that dominated most of our lives.

 Although it’s easy to explain the exact steps I took to find the client who paid 4-figures, I feel a punch in my gut.
-I find it difficult to fathom and stay composed while unintentionally giving false promises and deny this brutal fact.
+I find it difficult to fathom and stay composed while unintentionally giving false promises and denying this brutal fact.